mla0/aws-ansible/README.md

 However, when trying to access $servername:80, could not
 Had to add a new security rule to allow http traffic on port 80
 ***SUCCESS!!!***

-# Next Steps
-Refactor YAML file to use yum
+Refactor YAML file to use yum instead of the hacky 'shell' - tested as working fine, and code added to repo

+***Next Steps***

+Learn how to also install Python automatically instead of manually